AnnaCzinege/bdmI-backend/README.md

 ## Frontend

-The bdmI frontend that acts as the presentation layer for the project is available at the following link: [bdmI-frontend](https://github.com/AnnaCzinege/bdmI-frontend)<p >
+The bdmI frontend that acts as the presentation layer for the project is available at the following link: [bdmI-frontend](https://github.com/AnnaCzinege/bdmI-frontend)</br>

-<p align="center">**Heroku tends to fall asleep when the application is not running, therefore it is advised to wait 20-30 seconds after launching the website so the backend has time to load**</p>
+**Heroku tends to fall asleep when the application is not running, therefore it is advised to wait 20-30 seconds after launching the website so the backend has time to load**

 ## Contributors